 Jonas Carnemark: I’m excited to be designing two rooms in the ASPIRE HOUSE: the kitchen and the master bathroom.

 The kitchen is all about connectivity—a state of being that has grown all the more important during the days of COVID-19.
 Never has creating connections to family, friends and the flow of information been more critical to individual well-being.
 Matte black SieMatic cabinets conceal appliances and pop against the white stone backsplash with striking black veins.
 The counters—in black stone with white veins—intensify the contrast, while large drawer bases maximize storage and accessibility.
 Designated work zones, double islands, wider aisles, and a gracious seating area make possible seamless (and socially distanced) interaction between residents and their guests.
 A 75-inch LED panel basically functions as a big on-wall iPad.
 But I like to think of it as a super-sized Dick Tracy Watch.
 Instead of catching criminals, you can virtually zoom in on family and friends, pull up your favorite Epicurious recipe, or watch a how-to video on sous vide—all from your prep island.
+Contemporary styled kitchen appliances were provided by Dacor, offering a high-end design element.
 No matter what the new normal looks like, the connected kitchen will no doubt serve homeowners well for years to come.

 In the bathroom, the design centers on the luxury of wellness.
 More than a home spa, the soothing space elevates everyday rituals by tapping European sources for bath fittings and furniture.
 A state-of-the-art steam shower from Effegibi promises to renew and relax.
 The company’s easy-to-install steam generators and slim control panels put steam quality, density, and hygiene, as well as chroma- and aromatherapy, all at the touch of an intuitive screen.
 Fantini bath fixtures coordinate effortlessly with minimalist Noorth bath furniture, featured together here and in the other bathrooms throughout the Show House.
 Also from Noorth, the freestanding Azuma tub, flanked by two exotic sculptures, itself resembles a piece of art beneath an expansive window.
 Materials throughout—coupled with a dramatic groin-vaulted ceiling—amplify the sense of serenity as the chandelier, artwork and accessories complete this welcome respite for water and wellness.